mikkurogue/cube-type-extract/README.md

 ## Requirements

-- Cubejs running on a local machine (hardcoded url is set to localhost:4000, which is the default)
+- [Cube](https://cube.dev/) running on a local machine (hardcoded url is set to localhost:4000, which is the default)
-- Go installed on your machine (If running/building from source)
+- [Go](https://go.dev/) installed on your machine (If running/building from source)
 - You must edit your configuration file to your needs, otherwise it wont work with just the default configuration.

 ## Use case